List of The Young and the Restless characters introduced in the 1980s: Julia Newman

 Nikki Newman saw the show and was upset that Victor had visited both Ramona and Julia without telling her.
-It wasn't long before Max approached Nikki and suggested she join him against Victor.
+Soon, Max approached Nikki and suggested she join him against Victor.
 Victor tried to explain to Nikki his soul-searching visits to Julia and Ramona, as well as Hope Wilson.
-He said that he didn't want to repeat his mistakes of the past and proposed to Nikki with an engagement ring.
+He said that he did not want to repeat his mistakes of the past and proposed to Nikki with an engagement ring.
 Nikki was also reluctant to try again and said she would give him an answer when she returned to town in two weeks.
 Max went to Victor and let him know that he was courting Nikki for revenge.
 Victor ended up telephoning Hope, Julia, and Ramona.
 They convinced Leanna to do a retraction of the story.
 When Nikki returned, she accepted Victor's proposal.
 Then, Lorie Brooks showed up in town looking for Max to sign their divorce papers.
 When Max found out that Lorie was once a love of Victor's, he tried to get her to join him in his revenge.
-She ended up agreeing, but their scheme (which involved Lorie's seduction of Victor while Nikki watched on videotape) fell apart as Lorie ended up falling for Victor and couldn't follow through on the scheme.
+She ended up agreeing, but their scheme (which involved Lorie's seduction of Victor while Nikki watched on videotape) fell apart as Lorie ended up falling for Victor and could not follow through on the scheme.
 Victor and Nikki ended up remarrying in September 2002.